-Information overload.
 One of the most difficult aspects of starting a new job is having to quickly catch up to the rest of your team, especially if you’re replacing someone.
-While most managers are understanding and expect there to be a learning curve, the business can’t pause for too long.
+While good managers are understanding and expect there to be a learning curve, the business can’t pause for too long.
 Therefore, new hires often find themselves bombarded with tons of information and details almost immediately.

-Grunt work (or no work at all).
 While some new employees do face an overload of work, others face the opposite problem: not enough of it.
-If your manager and/or fellow team members have a particularly packed schedule the week you start, it’s likely that you’ll end up doing some menial tasks that don’t have a lot to do with your overall job.
+If your manager or fellow team members have a particularly packed schedule the week you start, it’s likely you’ll end up doing some menial tasks that don’t have a lot to do with your overall job.

-Finding a balance between confidence and arrogance.
 When you’re excited about your new job, it’s natural to want to start contributing ideas right away.
-Participating from the very start shows that you’re interested in collaborating with your colleagues and helping the company.
-But there’s a fine line between confidence in your ideas and arrogance: Employees who have been at the company a while tend to not like the newbie who thinks he or she already knows everything, despite having just started.
+Participating from the very start shows you’re interested in collaborating with your colleagues and helping the company.
+But there’s a fine line between confidence in your ideas and arrogance.
+In fact, employees who have been at the company a while tend to not like the newbie who thinks they already know everything even though they just started.

-“The goal of every new employee is to jump headfirst into his or her new role and begin adding value, which is great,” said Cheryl Kerrigan, vice president of employee success at employee recognition platform Achievers.
-"However, without having the base knowledge of company procedures, norms and team dynamics, the attempted added value could be misconstrued.
+“The goal of every new employee is to jump headfirst into [their] new role and begin adding value, which is great,” said Cheryl Kerrigan, chief people officer at BlueCat.
+“However, without having the base knowledge of company procedures, norms, and team dynamics, the attempted added value could be misconstrued.
 Find your balance … [and] process all new information before recommending alternatives to existing procedures.”

-Caitlin Iseler, a senior consultant at PI Midlantic, a behavioral assessment consulting firm, said employees with very dominant personalities should try to keep that dominance in check during their first week, especially if they have a managerial position.
+Caitlin Iseler, founder and CEO of Happyly, said that employees with very dominant personalities should try to keep that dominance in check during their first week, especially if they have a managerial position.

-Meeting new colleagues.
-It’s likely that many of your co-workers will be friendly and introduce themselves to you in your first couple of days, but if you want to form lasting bonds with your office mates, you’ll have to continue the conversation.
-It can be difficult to remember the slew of names and faces you learn, let alone any personal details about your new colleagues.
-Shade recommended adding people to your phone contacts right after you meet them (even if you don’t have their number) and adding notes about them such as, "loves rock climbing” or “lives downtown.”
+It’s likely many of your new co-workers will be friendly and introduce themselves to you in your first couple of days, but if you want to form lasting bonds with your office mates, you’ll have to continue the conversation.
+It can be difficult to remember the slew of names and faces you learn those first few days, let alone any personal details about them.
+Shade recommended adding people to your phone contacts right after you meet them (even if you don’t have their number) and adding notes about them, such as “loves rock climbing” or “lives downtown.”

 “Making notes on the new contacts I meet jogs my memory and better enables me to ask them follow-up questions or reference something from our initial conversation the next time that I see them,” Shade told Business News Daily.

-Learning your team's dynamics.
 You’re not going to have the exact same relationships with your new boss and team members as you did at your last job.
-It’s your responsibility as a new employee to learn your immediate colleagues’ preferred communication and work styles, so you can find a place for yourself within their existing dynamic.
+It’s your responsibility as a new employee to learn your immediate colleagues’ preferred communication and work styles so that you can find a place for yourself within their existing dynamic.

-Kerrigan noted that understanding your team’s personalities and motivations can be a challenge, but it’s important to build good relationships from your first meeting with them and make a good impression.
-Shade agreed, saying that committing time to figuring out your team’s expectations will help with goal setting and communication moving forward.
+Kerrigan noted that understanding your team’s personalities and motivations can be an initial challenge, but it’s important to build good relationships from your first meeting with them and make a good impression.
+Shade agreed, saying that committing time to figuring out your team’s expectations will help with goal-setting and communication moving forward.

-Fitting into the company culture.
-Most new employees get a general sense of their company’s culture during the interview process, but hearing about it and actually being a part of it are two different things.
-Once you’re there, you need to embrace the culture to really become a part of it.
+Most new employees get a general sense of the company’s culture during the interview process, but hearing about it and actually being a part of it are two different things.
+Once you’re officially employed by the company, you need to embrace the culture to really become a part of it.

-Kerrigan noted that employers should also do their part to help new hires feel welcome, included and engaged from the beginning of their tenure.
-Managers should be prepared to train and initiate their new employees, and give plenty of feedback to encourage them as they learn the ropes.
+Kerrigan noted that employers should also do their part to help newly hired employees feel welcome, included and engaged from the beginning of their tenure.
+Managers should be prepared to use proven employee training tactics to initiate their new employees and give them plenty of feedback to encourage them as they learn the ropes.

 “It’s vital that new hires know exactly what is expected of them in the first week,” Kerrigan said.
 “Be sure to create weekly and monthly checklists … and schedule frequent check-ins to maintain momentum.
 By preparing the new employee to take ownership and act as a participant in their onboarding, it creates a sense of accomplishment when the learning and tasks are completed.”